How to scrape data loaded from an XHR/fetch request

 import fetch from 'node-fetch'

-// The endpoint the page called, copied from find-xhr-endpoint.mjs output.
+// the endpoint the page called, copied from find-xhr-endpoint.mjs output.

 const endpoint = 'https://quotes.toscrape.com/api/quotes?page=1'